utopia-foss/dantro/doc/plotting/creators/base.rst

 Bare basics
 """""""""""
-There is an even more basic way of defining a plot function, leaving out the :py:func:`~dantro.plot.utils.is_plot_func.is_plot_func` decorator altogether:
+There is an even more basic way of defining a plot function, leaving out the :py:func:`~dantro.plot.utils.plot_func.is_plot_func` decorator altogether:

 .. testcode::